gardener/landscaper-service/docs/proposals/advanced-scheduling.md

 instead of evenly distribute the load across all target clusters.

 Therefore, an advanced scheduling configuration/algorithm is needed.
-In this proposal there are two approaches tu such a configuration.
+In this proposal there are two approaches for such a configuration.
 A more complex one which offers a high amount of flexibility in terms of possible configurations and a simpler one, easier to read by humans and easier to implement.

 ## Configuring the LAAS Controller